Amy Davies aims to settle the question once and for all: smartphone vs digital camera. Which is better for photographers and videographers?

 Smartphone vs Digital Camera: Resolution

 There are lots of smartphones with very high-resolution sensors these days.
-The latest iPhone 14 Pro has a 48-megapixel sensor, crossing the 12-megapixel barrier for the first time.
-However, the current kings of the hill are the Samsung S23 Ultra and the Xiaomi 12T Pro, both of which sport sensors bearing a whopping 200 megapixels of resolution.
+The latest iPhone 15 Pro has a 48-megapixel sensor, and many other phones now sport 50MP or 64MP sensors.
+However, the current kings of the hill are the Samsung S24 Ultra and S23 Ultra, both of which sport sensors bearing a whopping 200 megapixels of resolution.

 Does a smartphone need 200MP of resolution?
 No, not particularly, and they’re generally not going to be used to shoot 200MP images.
-The main advantage of these skyrocketing pixel counts is pixel-binning –combining the data from multiple pixels into one in order to simulate the larger pixels that bigger sensors have, improving performance in low light (read our explainer, what is pixel binning, if you need some help getting your head around it).
+The main advantage of these skyrocketing pixel counts is pixel-binning – combining the data from multiple pixels into one in order to simulate the larger pixels that bigger sensors have, improving performance in low light (read our explainer, what is pixel binning if need be to get your head around it).

-By contrast, digital cameras are usually a bit more conservative in their resolution.
-Many average somewhere around 24 megapixels, but you can get higher resolution counts if you are particularly keen on shooting detail or plan to print your images.
+By contrast, digital cameras are usually more conservative in their resolution.
+Many average somewhere around 24 megapixels, but you can get higher resolution counts for shooting detail or if you plan to print your images.
 These are usually found in expensive, professional-level cameras, such as the Sony Alpha A7R IV and Sony A7R V, both of which have a 61-megapixel sensor.
-The form factor of a camera makes them easier to wield at these high resolutions and still get sharp shots, and they tend to come with features like high-speed card slots designed to handle the large volumes of data created by shooting these large files.

 Smartphone vs Digital Camera: Lenses